 Anna-Kaisa Huttunen is our senior vice president of Sustainability and Ecosystems, and the mastermind in taking our sustainable development to the next level.
 We had a small chat with her about sustainability and how we help our customers become more sustainable.

-Anna-Kaisa, we have set a goal to offer carbon-free textile services to our customers by 2035 – why are sustainable operations so important for us?
+Anna-Kaisa, we have set a goal to offer carbon-neutral textile services to our customers by 2035 – why are sustainable operations so important for us?

 Caring for people and the planet is part of our purpose and it has already guided our operations for decades.
 It also sets the direction for our future decisions and the legacy we want to leave for future generations.
 We want our employees to feel pride in the company they are working for, now and in the future.
 We have already noticed that our sustainable business is one of the reasons people want to work for us.